hepplerj/dotfiles/README.markdown

 ## Sensible OS X defaults

-Hat tip to Mathias Bynen's excellent OS X defaults.
+Hat tip to Mathias Bynen's excellent OS X defaults. **Current as of OS X 10.11.2**.
 You can set these by running:

 ```bash
 $ cd system